SvArx/sticker/readme.md

 - Integrate DB
 - Email to Purchaser
 - make it so multiple of the same sticker can be added in one request to the cart

+### Cart
+- Set number in corner of cart icon and have it update with number of items

+### Shop
+- If buy button is presed more than once add multiple stickers to cart

 ### OPS
 - Docker Image